Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+14.1.29
+-
+* CDP-1021 FDA: ACL: Edit Value: Exception occurs when user edits newly populated value and then selects it
+* B-68260 [Value] FDA & UDM: Publish values to baseline: implement workflow test for ACL product family

 14.1.28
 -
-* CDP-1020 FDA: ACL: UDM Values Edit: Price in USD is calculated on the basis of ‘exchangeRateValue’ instead of ‘inverseExchangeRateValu
+* CDP-1020 FDA: ACL: UDM Values Edit: Price in USD is calculated on the basis of ‘exchangeRateValue’ instead of ‘inverseExchangeRateValue'
 * CDP-1019 FDA: ACL: Edit Value: Exception occurs when Price in USD contains comma in the amount’ of Currency Exchange Rate REST-call
 * CDP-1018 FDA: Populate Value Batch: Exception occures after trying to repopulate values, if there are no any new records available
 * B-69421: FDA & UDM: Select all (Usages, Values): make changes based on comments in CR-DIST-FOREIGN-268